gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --wrap                       Wrap table columns instead hiding them when terminal is not wide enough.
     -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
-For use with --curl and --dry-run.
+For use with --curl and --dry-run

 ## Command List